Statutes of the Fraternity

 These documents are applied in light of the current situation of widespread apostasy and the vacancy of the Apostolic See.

-Article 5 - Doctrinal Positions
+Article 4 - Doctrinal Positions

 The Fraternity admits only members who profess the traditional doctrine of the Catholic Church without compromise and who reject the numerous heresies that abound today, including among groups that present themselves as traditional.
 Below is a non-exhaustive list of positions that must be embraced to become a member of the Fraternity:

-- Vatican II is a false council that represents a break from true Catholic doctrine and therefore does not represent the Catholic Church.
+- Vatican II is a false council that represents a break from true Catholic doctrine and, therefore, does not represent the Catholic Church.

 You can find more information on these positions by visiting the website apologia.pages.dev/en or the website of the Most Holy Family Monastery, vaticancatholic.com.